-- 1. Pre-write (targeting, outlining, structuring, developing and checking). - 2.
-Draft the main body and appendixes, beginning with a section, subsection or appendix you feel particularly confident about. - 3.
+1. Pre-write (targeting, outlining, structuring, developing and checking).

+- 2. Draft the main body and appendixes, beginning with a section, subsection or appendix you feel particularly confident about. - 3.
 Review the main body and appendixes. - 4.
 Draft the conclusions, recommendations, introduction and summary, in that order. - 5.
-Check and amend the report: yourself, a colleague and your line manager. - 6.
+Check and amend the report with the assistance of a colleague and your line manager. - 6.
 Issue the report, possibly after discussing, clearing, circulating and agreeing a draft report.